 Field-hunting tip

-Look in weathered iron deposits, hydrothermal veins, and bog iron environments country — that is the host setting where lepidocrocite typically forms.
+Look in weathered iron deposits, hydrothermal veins, and bog iron environments country, the host setting where lepidocrocite typically forms.
 If you start seeing goethite, hematite, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, micaceous, radial aggregates, or fibrous habit, so train your eye for that shape before scanning the outcrop.